Location: 100 General Services Building

 While it will be staff by someone from the office, students are encouraged to stop in, have a cup of coffee or hot chocolate, check in with a specialist or other staff member, hand in a form, or simply take a break and relax.
-Hopefully we will be able to offer television soon and you might be able to catch your favorite daytime show.
+The television is working so you might be able to catch your favorite daytime show.
 Or you may simply want a quiet place to contemplate life or maybe even study!
-It will be a work in progress as to how this space can be utilized but first and foremost, it will be a place for students.
+Later this semester we will have a more formal open house but it will be a work in progress as to how this space can be utilized.
+First and foremost, it will be a place for students.

 Billie Crouse knows what it is like to have a learning disability, and is determined to help others who are struggling to earn their college degree.
 At age five, Billie contracted Scarlett fever and remembers this event as a pivotal time in her life.
 Surrounded by other children who had polio, she told her mother that she wanted to be a social worker someday.
 By the time she was in third grade, however, she could not read very well and school was difficult.
 She had dyslexia but it wasn’t something that was diagnosed in those days.